Melcior Majefat

-Melcior Leideker Majefat (born 20 April 1994) is an Indonesian professional footballer who plays as a right-back for Liga 1 club Semen Padang.
+Melcior Leideker Majefat (born 20 April 1994) is an Indonesian professional footballer who plays as a right-back for Liga 4 club Persmin Minahasa.

 Club career

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 2 in the 2017 season.
 He made 33 league appearances and scored seven goals for PSIS Semarang.

 Badak Lampung

 In 2019, Melcior signed a one-year contract with Indonesian Liga 1 club Badak Lampung.
 He made his league debut on 18 May 2019 in a match against TIRA-Persikabo at the Pakansari Stadium, Cibinong.

 Kalteng Putra

 He was signed for Kalteng Putra to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.